 What happens next?

-You should already be able to apply for schools online now (check out your local council website or visit the Gov.uk website.
+You should be able to apply for schools online within plenty of time before place are allocated and communicated: check out your local council website or visit the Gov.uk website.

 If you are not happy with the outcome you can appeal (read more about that process on Gov.co.uk).